efatto/timesheet/project_task_analytic_propagation/README.rst

 To use this module, you need to:

-1. Go to Sales > Order and select an order with a project related to it but not invoiced yet.
+1. Go to Sales > Order and select an order with a project related.
-2. Click on task's smart button and select a task with 'Sales Order Item' set (or create a new task in other case).
+2. Click on task's smart button and select or create a task.
-3. Select any analytic account in 'Extra Info'.
+3. Select any analytic account for any analytic plan in 'Extra Info'.
 4. Record some time on timesheets page.
-5. Go back to your order and create an invoice.
-6. Go to the previous task and record some time.
-Then change the analytic account.
-7. In timesheet's page only not invoiced timesheets changed the analytic account.
+5. On the *Extra Info* tab change the analytic account in any analytic plan.
-8. To check this go to Timesheets > All Timesheets.
+6. To check this go to Timesheets > All Timesheets.
-9. Change to list view and group by Project > Task and add custom group Project.
+7. Change to list view and group by Project > Task and add custom group based on your analytic plans.

 Bug Tracker
 ===========